zetseatZ/into-cps.github.io/simulators/overture/index.md

 end HardwareInterface
 ```

-The `World` class, it is just used to start the model
+The `World` class, which is just used to start the model

 ```
 class World